 ERA is investigating what can be done to help with the negotiation between IMs and RUs for the migration towards the successor to GSM-R. The CCS TSI could potentially be used to allow IMs to signal to all RUs in a specific country: a notification of start and end dates for FRMCS rollout, and the switch-off date for GSM-R, so that a minimum duration is ensured for parallel operation of GSM-R and FRMCS as well as a maximum duration for FRMCS rollout.
 This could help to minimise the migration period while avoiding to force Railway Undertakings to retrofit on-board equipments.

+Financial incentive scheme

+In order to facilitate the migration, a national administration can set up a financial incentive scheme.
+During a predefined period of time, railway undertakings can benefit from a full or partial reimbursement for the upgrade of their cab-radios to FRMCS.
+The level of reimbursement can decrease gradually as time passes.
+This is valid for both national and international traffic.

+The reimbursement program can act as an effective “carrot” in a situation where doubts about timeline and costs are raised.
+As a positive side effect, the whole engine fleet can get antenna and cable installation checked/renewed which improves the RMR performance over all.

 List of critical applications

 Spectrum needs are evaluated for two packages of applications: